stadelmanma/netl-ap-map-flow/examples/running-the-flow-model.rst

   - :code:`SUMMARY-PATH:` Logs the information printed to the screen (.txt expected)
   - :code:`STAT-FILE PATH:` Stores statistics calculated and certain simulation parameters (.csv expected)
   - :code:`APER-FILE PATH:` Stores a copy of the input aperture map that is converted to the desired output units and has any applied roughness factored in (.csv expected)
-  - :code:`FLOW-FILE PATH:` Used as the root name for the three flow files output X-component, Z-component and magnitude.
-The files have -X, -Z, -M respectively appended to the root name before the extension.  (.csv expected)
+  - :code:`FLOW-FILE PATH:` Used as the root name for the three flow files output: X-component, Z-component and magnitude.
+The files have -X, -Z, -M suffixes appended to the root name before the extension.  (.csv expected)
   - :code:`PRESS-FILE PATH:` Stores a pressure distribution map of the fracture(.csv expected)
   - :code:`VTK-FILE PATH:` A legacy formatted input file for Paraview which combines all of the former input files and includes several other data maps. (.vtk expected)